splunk/observability-workshop/docs/rum/RUM-Metrics.md

 ### 2.3.
 Custom Event Pane

 The Custom Event View is the location where you will find the metrics for any event you may have added yourself to the web pages you are monitoring.

+As we have seen in the RUM enabled website, we have added the follwoing two lines:</br>
+  *const Provider = SplunkRum.provider; </br>
+  var tracer=Provider.getTracer('appModuleLoader');*</br>

-These are often added to pieces of custom code that are not part of a framework or an event you created so you can better understand the flow though your application.
+These lines  will automatically create custom Events for every new Page, and you can also add these to pieces of custom code that are not part of a framework or an event you created so you can better understand the flow though your application.
 We support **Event Request rate**, **Event Error Rates** and **Event Latency** metrics.

+These will help better understand the flow of your website and allows you increase conversions.

 ![RUM-CustomMetrics](../images/rum/RUM-Custom-Events.png)